Azure/azure-osconfig/src/modules/test/README.md

 Module steps are used to load and unload a module as part of the test suite.
 This can be useful for testing the behavior of a module when it is loaded/unloaded and gives the opportunity to verify the state of the device before/after the module is loaded/unloaded.

-> If the unload step is omitted, the module will be unloaded after the test suite is complete.

 ```json
 [
   {